Rajneesh486Git/SlackUptimeMonitor/README.md

-# Website Down Notifier on Slack
+# Website Down Notifies on Slack

 <img src="https://raw.githubusercontent.com/AndreiD/SlackUptimeMonitor/master/slackmonitor.JPG" alt="slack website up down notifier uptime ping"/>

-#### A Simple, one file script that notifies you on slack when your websites is down.
+#### A Simple, One file script that notifies you on slack when your websites is down.

 ## Configuration

-### Step 1 - Get the Script
+# Step 1-Get the Script

 Simply copy paste the script uptimemonitor.py into your server.
 After you test it add it to cron with your preferred check interval